ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/design-details-revaluation.md

 ---
-    title: Design Details - Revaluation | Microsoft Docs
+    title: Design Details - Revaluation
     description: You can revalue the inventory based on the valuation base that most accurately reflects the inventory value.
-You can also backdate a revaluation, so that the cost of goods sold (COGS) is correctly updated for items that have already been sold.
-Items using the Standard costing method that have not been completely invoiced can also be revalued.
     author: SorenGP

     ms.service: dynamics365-business-central